Jennifer Aniston preferred guest at holiday table

 Actress Jennifer Aniston and her ex-husband Brad Pitt would be the preferred guests at a holiday meal for many Americans, along with the Duchess of Cambridge.

-Aniston, the former "Friends" star, topped the list with 30 percent in the survey that asked Americans which celebrity they would like to sit next to at a holiday meal.
+Aniston, the former "Friends" star, topped the list with 30 percent in a survey that asked Americans which celebrity they would like to sit next to at a holiday meal.

 Pitt polled third with 16 percent, while the Duchess of Cambridge, Kate Middleton, came in second with 21 percent.